The Magical Thinking of ADHD Brains — and How It Drives Our Kids’ Lies

 Magical Thinking and ADHD

-The key to understanding why my daughter lies is in a concept called Magical Thinking.
+The key to understanding the connection between ADHD and lying is in a concept called Magical Thinking.
 My child with ADHD had just done something impulsive — something outside her control — and was unable to stop herself in time.
 A bit like if you’d slept-walked and ate a whole cake, then snapped out of it to realize what you’d done.
 She wished she hadn’t done it.
 And magical thinking allowed her to imagine that she hadn’t.

 Beginning with the toddler years and waning close to about 10 years old, children are ego-centric, meaning they believe they are the cause of things around them, like whether a rainbow appears or someone is sad.
 They also believe in pretend and the animation of inanimate objects.
 They believe in Santa Claus and the Easter Bunny.
 This sense of magical thinking allows a child with ADHD to “wish away” the thing they’d just done.
 If they say it didn’t happen, then perhaps they can UN-DO it.
 Perhaps it didn’t actually happen after all.